drycc/workflow/src/managing-workflow/configuring-dns.md

 We'll assume the following in this section:

-- Your Drycc router service has a load balancer in front of it.
+- Your Ingress service has a load balancer in front of it.
   - The load balancer need not be cloud based, it just needs to provide a stable IP address or a stable domain name
 - You have the `mystuff.com` domain name registered with a registrar
   - Replace your domain name with `mystuff.com` in the instructions to follow